aspose-ocr-cloud/aspose-ocr-cloud-dotnet/README.md

 [Try V2 vesion demostration here](http://saltov-gpu-3.dynabic.com:8083/)

-### V3 - 18.06
+### V3 - 18.09

 This is the last version we just released, but not yet perfect.
 It's based on the cutting edge neural networks algorithms, distributed computing and scalable cloud architecture.
-Unfortunately it can't do skew correction and document structure recognition tasks now (until the next release), but provides good results on only-text images, up to 97,7% [1 - ([Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) / Text_Length)].
-It's a bit faster than **V2** and will be much faster in future.
+The key features are: DSR, Skew correction and fast text recognition.
+It also provides the good results on only-text images, up to 97,7% [1 - ([Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) / Text_Length)].

 We are very actively engaged in the development of this version, and suggest to look at our [roadmap :arrow_double_down:](#roadmap) and [release notes](#release-notes)

 [Try V3 vesion demostration here](http://saltov-gpu-3.dynabic.com:8084/)